 The Irish low-fare airline Ryanair has met a lot of criticism for its relationship with unions.
 For a long time, the airline was accused of breaking principle number three of the UN Global Compact.
-This principle is formulated as follows: "Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining;"
+This principle is formulated as follows: "Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining."

-Ryanair has never denied employees the right to organise, but has refused to relate to external unions.
-Instead, it has negotiated with employees through so-called Employee Representation Committees (ERC), affiliated with the airline's various bases.
+Ryanair has never denied employees the right to organise but refused to relate to external unions.
+Instead, it negotiated with employees through so-called Employee Representation Committees (ERC), affiliated with the airline's various bases.
 Following a lawsuit in the Irish Supreme Court and a conflict in the Danish Labour Court, our conclusion has been that Ryanair has not broken with the UN Global Impact, but we thought it would be appropriate to place the company under review.

 In December 2017, Ryanair announced that the company now recognises unions.
-At the beginning of April 2019, the company had signed collective agreements with more than 50 per cent of its employees, reportedly using the signed agreements as templates in further negotiations.
+At the beginning of October 2019, the company had signed collective labour agreements with 70 per cent of its cabin crew and 60 per cent of pilots.
+UK pilots are the largest outstanding pilot group (about 25%) waiting to sign, but a recognition agreement has been signed.